Skip to content

 In addition, political instabilities lead to a potential lack of resources and the required support to support to support gorilla conservation initiatives.
 Park rangers and conservation workers are also exposed to potential risks such as attacks from armed groups which can hinder their work of protecting mountain gorillas in their natural habitats.

-Climate change and Environmental degradation
+Climate change and Environmental degradation:

 Climate change is a potential threat that poses a significant impact on mountain gorilla populations.
 Change in climate in the gorilla habitats alters the availability and distribution of food resources leading to increased competition for these resources with humans and other wild animals.